patrickmj/Multilanguage/README.md

 Item or Collection elements MUST be followed by a new translation for each value.
 That is necessary to allow for translations of multiple values for each element (e.g., multiple subjects, each one translated).

+It might work well to solidify the base language text, then do translations.
+But all workflows differ.

+The Dublin Core Title element is tricky.
+In the flow of filters down to Multilanguage, it is already translated from '[Untitled]' into a target language.

+Interactions with other plugins might produce unexpected results.

 ## Other Content

 Simple Pages and Exhibits can be assigned a language code from the Multilanguage Content tab.
 For a multilanguage site,